Frances Nimmo Greene: Author

 The Right of the Strongest was adapted to the screen by Doty Hobart, and released in 1924.
 It is a drama of the Alabama hillbillies and their struggle to retain their rights as squatters.

-In 1927, Greene was teaching short story writing in Birmingham.
+In 1927, Greene taught short story writing in Birmingham.
 All Night Long (1929), a comedy in three acts, was accepted by the Walter Baker Company in 1929.
 In 1937, she co-authored The Last Enemy, a three-act play, with Robert H. Greene.

 Personal life

 In politics, she was a Democrat, and in religion, an Episcopalian.
 She was reared by Methodist parents in the Methodist church, but in Birmingham, she joined the Protestant Episcopal church.
 In 1922, Greene made an unsuccessful run for a seat on the Alabama State Democratic Executive Committee.

 She delivered an address on behalf of the Democratic ticket in 1928.

 Unmarried, Greene divided her time between New York City and her brother's home in Montgomery.

 Frances Nimmo Greene died in Birmingham, Alabama, December 9, 1937.